-As the private right of action under BIPA expanded and the number of filed cases increases, insurers have attempted to limit their potential liability under the statute.
-For example, some insurers have sought to invoke the publication requirement, statutory violations exclusions, and employers' liability exclusions, among others, to challenge claims seeking coverage.
-In light of recent rulings, insurers may also argue that statutory damages under BIPA section 15(a) are uninsurable penalties rather than remedial damages.
+As the private right of action under BIPA has expanded and the number of filed cases increases, insurers have attempted to limit their potential liability under this type of statute.
+For example, some insurers have sought to invoke the publication requirement,116 statutory violations exclusions, and employers' liability exclusions, among others, to challenge claims seeking coverage.117 Insurers may also argue that statutory damages under BIPA section 15(a) are uninsurable penalties rather than remedial damages.118

-In the first coverage decision concerning BIPA to reach the Illinois Appellate Court, the court affirmed a summary judgment in favor of the policyholder on the insurers' duty to defend.
-In West Bend Mutual Insurance Co. v.
-Krishna Schaumburg Tan, Inc., the insured was sued for unauthorized disclosure of fingerprint data to a third-party vendor in connection with membership to the L.A.
+In the first coverage decision concerning BIPA to reach the Supreme Court of Illinois, the court affirmed a summary judgment in favor of the policyholder on the insurers' duty to defend.119 In West Bend Mutual Insurance Co. v.
+Krishna Schaumburg Tan, Inc.,120 the insured was sued for unauthorized collection and disclosure of fingerprint data to a third-party vendor in connection with membership to the L.A.
 Tan national database.
-The trial and appellate courts rejected the insurer's two grounds for denial-that disclosure to a single vendor did not constitute "publication" under the personal injury coverage and that the
+The trial and appellate courts rejected the insurer's two grounds for denial-that disclosure to a single vendor did not constitute "publication" under the personal injury coverage and that the "violation of statutes" exclusion applied.121 Because